yunerduo/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 For example, it will not inject meta tags for SEO optimization, nor will it generate a Sitemap to help search engines index the content of the document.

-Though VuePress has extended Markdown syntax to a certain extent, it still lacks some commonly used functions, such as text alignment, mark, flowchart, formula, presentation, etc. At the same time, some features provided by the default theme are weak or missing, such as picture preview, dark mode, etc.
+Though VuePress has extended Markdown syntax to a certain extent, it still lacks some commonly used functions, such as text alignment, mark, flowchart, formula, etc. At the same time, some features provided by the default theme are weak or missing, such as picture preview, dark mode, etc.

 In this case, the design of `vuepress-theme-hope` was born.